 Ultimately, there are so many ways to write an email and each employee has a different and unique style.

 It all boils down to context.
 Who are your employees writing to?
 How well do they know the recipient?
+Do they know them in person or just virtually?
 How will the email be interpreted?
 And what are they trying to achieve through the communication?

 HR and People teams can guide employees in the different internal communication styles and set the tone for the organization – both by setting an example, but also through things like inductions, and in training for managers.

-Make sure your employees know the dos and don’ts of internal email etiquette and if you’re not sure if they do, ask them.
+Make sure your employees know the dos and don’ts of internal email communication and if you’re not sure if they do, ask them.
 It’s better to be safe than sorry!